 As discussed in section III of this preamble, HUD received numerous comments on the structure and form of hardship exemptions for unreimbursed health and medical care and reasonable attendant care and auxiliary apparatus expenses and child care expenses in § 5.611(c).
 HUD therefore is revising the language in this final rule to provide additional clarity and to ease burdens on families experiencing financial hardships, including reorganizing the financial hardship exemption sections from what was included in the proposed rule.
 Hardship exemptions for unreimbursed health and medical care and reasonable attendant care and auxiliary apparatus expenses are now defined in § 5.611(c).
-Hardship exemptions for child care expenses are now defined in § 5.611(c).
+Hardship exemptions for child care expenses are now defined in § 5.611(d).
+Finally, hardship policy requirements are now described in § 5.611(e).